yaqwsx/KiKit/doc/installation.md

 pip install KiKit # Use pip or pip3 based on your distribution
 ```

 Then you are ready to use it.
+Note that if you would like to use GUI plugins in
+KiCAD, you have enable them.
+See section "Enabling plugins".
+Also, there are two
-There are two optional dependencies:
+optional dependencies:

 - PcbDraw - to be able to export presentation pages (install it via `pip install
   PcbDraw`)